EU or US: Who's in charge of Kosovo-Serbia talks?

 Already a member?

 "Now, with historic progress in sight, Kosovo must do its part and abolish all duties imposed on Serbia.
-If Kosovo is not fully committed to peace, then the US should reconsider its presence there," David Perdue, a US senator, tweeted on Tuesday (10 March).
+If Kosovo is not fully committed to peace, then the US should reconsider its presence there," David Perdue, a Republican US senator, tweeted on Tuesday (10 March).

-Another US senator, Rand Paul, also tweeted: "I encourage Kosovo to turn a page, and work with Serbia for a lasting peace.
-Time to bring our troops home after so many years over there".
+Rand Paul, another Republican senator, also tweeted: "I encourage Kosovo to turn a page and work with Serbia for a lasting peace.
+Time to bring our troops home".

 Perdue's comments were retweeted by Richard Grenell, a US special envoy on the Western Balkans, causing alarm in Kosovo.